siwei-io/siwei-io.github.io/en/fraud-detection-with-nebulagraph/index.md

 ![](./viz_graph_query.webp)

-In this screenshot of renderred query, we can clearly see a risk pattern for a group controlled device that can be given to a graph database developer and abstracted into NebulaGraph database statements that can be queried by anyone or certain applicaiton in real-time fashion:
+In this screenshot of rendered query, we can clearly see a risk pattern for a group-controlled device that can be given to a graph database developer and abstracted into NebulaGraph database statements that can be queried by anyone or certain application in real-time fashion:

 ```GRAPHQL
 ## Query started from a person for given transaction